meadowsrjack-rgb/boxstat/PUBLISH_CHECKLIST.md

 - RESTful API design
 - Comprehensive error handling

-Your UYP Basketball League app is production-ready and fully prepared for GitHub publication!
+Your BoxStat app is production-ready and fully prepared for GitHub publication!